wmbusmeters/wmbusmeters/README.md

 As device you can use:

-auto:c1, to have wmbusmeters probe for devices: im871a, amb8465, cul, rc1180 or rtlsdr (spawns rtlwmbus).
+`auto:c1`, to have wmbusmeters probe for devices: im871a, amb8465, cul, rc1180 or rtlsdr (spawns rtlwmbus).

-im871a:c1 to start all connected im871a devices in c1 mode, ignore all other devices.
+`im871a:c1` to start all connected *im871a* devices in *c1* mode, ignore all other devices.

-/dev/ttyUSB1:amb8465:c1 to start only this device on this tty.
+`/dev/ttyUSB1:amb8465:c1` to start only this device on this tty.
 Do not probe for other devices.

-If you have two im871a you can supply both of them with their unique id:s and set different listening modes: im871a[12345678]:c1 im871a[11223344]:t1
+If you have two im871a you can supply both of them with their unique id:s and set different listening modes:
+`im871a[12345678]:c1` `im871a[11223344]:t1`

 You can also specify rtlwmbus and if you set the serial in the rtlsdr dongle using `rtl_eeprom -s 1234` you can also refer to a specific rtlsdr dongle like this `rtlwmbus[1234]`.

-/dev/ttyUSB0:amb8465, if you have an amb8465 dongle assigned to ttyUSB0.
+`/dev/ttyUSB0:amb8465`, if you have an amb8465 dongle assigned to ttyUSB0.
 Other suffixes are im871a,cul.

-/dev/ttyUSB0, to have wmbusmeters auto-detect amb8465, im871a, rc1180 or cul device.
+`/dev/ttyUSB0`, to have wmbusmeters auto-detect amb8465, im871a, rc1180 or cul device.

-/dev/ttyUSB0:38400, to have wmbusmeters set the baud rate to 38400 and listen for raw wmbus telegrams.
+`/dev/ttyUSB0:38400`, to have wmbusmeters set the baud rate to 38400 and listen for raw wmbus telegrams.
 These telegrams are expected to have the data link layer crc bytes removed already!

-rtlwmbus, to spawn the background process: "rtl_sdr -f 868.625M -s 1600000 - 2>/dev/null | rtl_wmbus -s"
+`rtlwmbus`, to spawn the background process: `rtl_sdr -f 868.625M -s 1600000 - 2>/dev/null | rtl_wmbus -s`
 for each attached rtlsdr dongle.
 This will listen to S1,T1 and C1 meters in parallel.

 Note that this uses a noticeable amount of CPU time by rtl_wmbus.
 You can therefore use a tailored rtl_wmbus command that is more suitable for your needs.

-rtlwmbus:CMD(&lt;command line&gt;), to specify the entire background process command line that is expected to produce rtlwbus compatible output.
+`rtlwmbus:CMD(<command line>)`, to specify the entire background process command line that is expected to produce rtlwbus compatible output.
 The command line cannot contain parentheses.
 Likewise for rtl433.

 Here is an example command line that reduces the rtl_wmbus CPU usage if you only need T1/C1 telegrams.
-It disable S1 decoding (-p s) and trades lower cpu usage for reception performance (-a):
+It disable S1 decoding (`-p s`) and trades lower cpu usage for reception performance (`-a`):

 `rtlwmbus:CMD(rtl_sdr -f 868.95M -s 1600000 - 2>/dev/null | rtl_wmbus -p s -a)`

-rtlwmbus(ppm=17), to tune your rtlsdr dongle accordingly.
+`rtlwmbus(ppm=17)`, to tune your rtlsdr dongle accordingly.
 Use this to tune your dongle and at the same time listen to S1,T1 and C1.

-rtlwmbus:433M, to tune to this fq instead.
+`rtlwmbus:433M`, to tune to this fq instead.
 This will listen to exactly to what is on this frequency.

-rtl433, to spawn the background process: "rtl_433 -F csv -f 868.95M"
+`rtl433`, to spawn the background process: `rtl_433 -F csv -f 868.95M`

-rtl433(ppm=17), to tune your rtlsdr dongle accordingly.
+`rtl433(ppm=17)`, to tune your rtlsdr dongle accordingly.

-rtl433:433M, to tune to this fq instead.
+`rtl433:433M`, to tune to this fq instead.

-stdin, to read raw binary telegrams from stdin.
+`stdin`, to read raw binary telegrams from stdin.
 These telegrams are expected to have the data link layer crc bytes removed already!

-telegrams.bin, to read raw wmbus telegrams from this file.
+`telegrams.bin`, to read raw wmbus telegrams from this file.
 These telegrams are expected to have the data link layer crc bytes removed already!

-stdin:rtlwmbus, to read telegrams formatted using the rtlwmbus format from stdin.
+`stdin:rtlwmbus`, to read telegrams formatted using the rtlwmbus format from stdin.
 Works for rtl433 as well.

-telegrams.msg:rtlwmbus, to read rtlwmbus formatted telegrams from this file.
+`telegrams.msg:rtlwmbus`, to read rtlwmbus formatted telegrams from this file.
 Works for rtl433 as well.

-simulation_abc.txt, to read telegrams from the file (the file must have a name beginning with simulation_....) expecting the same format that is the output from --logtelegrams.
+`simulation_abc.txt`, to read telegrams from the file (the file must have a name beginning with simulation_....) expecting the same format that is the output from `--logtelegrams`.
 This format also supports replay with timing.

 As meter quadruples you specify:

-* <meter_name> a mnemonic for this particular meter (!Must not contain a colon ':' character!)
+* `<meter_name>`: a mnemonic for this particular meter (!Must not contain a colon ':' character!)
-* <meter_driver> use "auto" or one of the supported meters (can be suffixed with :<mode> to specify which mode you expect the meter to use when transmitting)
+* `<meter_driver>`: use `auto` or one of the supported meters (can be suffixed with `:<mode>` to specify which mode you expect the meter to use when transmitting)
-* <meter_id> an 8 digit mbus id, usually printed on the meter
+* `<meter_id>`: an 8 digit mbus id, usually printed on the meter
-* <meter_key> an encryption key unique for the meter if the meter uses no encryption, then supply NOKEY
+* `<meter_key>`: an encryption key unique for the meter
+  if the meter uses no encryption, then supply `NOKEY`

 ```
 Supported wmbus dongles: